Focaccia alla Genovese: a Ligurian Recipe – How to Make it

 Add the yeast, sprinkling it in evenly over the dough, and mix again for another 5 minutes; the yeast should be completely incorporated.
 The dough should be smooth and supple, and rather soft but not sticky; adjust with a little flour or water as needed.
-Transfer to an oiled bowl and shape into a ball.
-Cover with a cloth and let rise at room temperature until doubled, about 1 hour.
+Transfer to an oiled bowl and then shape into a ball.
+Cover with a cloth and let rise at room temperature until doubled, almost an hour.

 Meanwhile, preheat the oven to 240° (preferably with a baking stone in it).
 Combine 50 ml of extra virgin olive oil and 5g of salt with 50ml of room-temperature water in a bowl.
 Pour over the focaccia.
-Bake the focaccia on the bottom rack of the oven (or place the pizza pan on the baking stone) in the preheated oven for 20 minutes, or until golden on the top and bottom and lightly crisp.
+Bake the focaccia on the bottom rack of the oven or place the pizza pan on the baking stone in the preheated oven for 20 minutes until golden on the top and bottom and lightly crisp.
 Serve hot, warm, or at room temperature.